You’re never too old to follow your dreams

 After I was married, my husband and I started our own businesses and I had to acquire new business related skills.
 We are still in business to this day.

 My journey with Content Lab began around six years ago when I offered my services as Administrative Coordinator.
 However, as soon as Content Lab gained a contract to localise Turkish content into English and Afrikaans, my “other” skills were needed and I became the in-house translator.
 While doing that, I wondered…

 I found that to be able to translate these particular television series’, one has to have a good understanding of the Afrikaans culture, dialogue, humour and storytelling.
-My childhood was paying off again.
+My childhood was paying off again and I was getting into dubbing.
 This work excited me and I felt that I had found my purpose!

 An opportunity arose recently for me to audition for a voice part and I was successful.
 It was by no means an easy task as “dubbing fit” takes a fair amount of practice and determination.
 But, I had plenty of help along the way and I am willing to learn and do whatever it takes to get better and better!
 I am looking forward to trying my hand at more dubbing roles in the future.
 It feels like things have come full circle from those days standing in front of the class, projecting my voice and “acting” for an audience…